Dragonflame7155/zshell-files/README.md

 You can use find and replace commands in any text editor to replace the old 255 color id in the prompts with a new one (works better with new prompt)

+### Aliases

+Uncomment as needed, most are personal preferences and programs that I have installed